Zypperman/xiandan/Linear Algebra/LA11 Vector spaces.md

   - a set of vectors that all have the same span (so $\mathbb{R}$ in $\mathbb{R}^2$)
   - a set of vectors that all have the same span (so $\mathbb{R}^2$ in $\mathbb{R}^3$)

-## Repressenting our spaces with Basis and Basis vectors
+## Representing our spaces with Basis and Basis vectors

 - Basis: The minimum set of vectors to span a space / subspace.
   - ie the basis of a vector space $\mathbb{R}^3$ needs to be represented by min 3 vectors.